 I can help you shed light on some of your partner's behaviors and make sense of the hurt, misunderstanding and resentment you may feel.
 It is normal to go through grieving: for the past of your relationship that wasn't neurotypical as well as for the future of your union that will be always be a bit different.
 Your brains aren't wired the same way.
 Neuroscience research show us that People with Autism Spectrum Disorder (ASD) may appear stuck or have shutdowns or meltdowns because they are often in a state of overwhelm in which someone with Asperger's is scared, frustrated, or angry, as well as withdrawn.
 This state is often referred to as Defense Mode.

-I can help you understand the Defense Mode a neurodivergent person often employs so that you can help yourself or your partner from shutting down so often.
+I can help you understand the Defense Mode that a neurodivergent person often employs so that you can help yourself or your partner from shutting down so often.
 Perhaps you know what the signs of Defense Mode are by now.
 The neurodivergent partner isn't trying to be mean.
 In fact, they are doing the best they can with the emotional resources they have, AND they can do better: for the sake of both of you as human beings worthy of love and acceptance, and for the sake of the future of your relationship.

 There are ways to help yourself or your loved one come out of Defense Mode.
 The two fundamental ones center around decompression time and trust building which is comprised of four necessary pillars that we can work on putting together.
 Your partner isn't being willful.
 Their definition of an issue you are dealing with just isn't the same as yours.